-School plan in relation to how its equality objectives will be met:- Equality Objective Actions and Implementation Timeframe Impact 1 To continue to develop our nurturing and inclusive school, where everyone is respected and valued, through embedding the use of Restorative Approaches.
-Pupil voice feedback Restorative training for new staff - May Restorative Ambassador training Led by: SLT, Learning Mentor & RA Lead Implemented by: All staff Monitored by: SLT & GB 2021 Consistent use of RA by all staff evident.
-Pupil voice shows that the majority of children feel listened to in school and issues are resolved.
+School plan in relation to how its equality objectives will be met:-

+Equality Objective Actions and Implementation Timeframe Impact 1 To continue to develop Pupil voice feedback 2021 Consistent use of RA by all our nurturing and inclusive Restorative training for new staff - May staff evident. school, where everyone is Restorative Ambassador training Pupil voice shows that the respected and valued, Led by: SLT, Learning Mentor & RA Lead Implemented by: majority of children feel through embedding the use All staff listened to in school and issues of Restorative Approaches.
+Monitored by: SLT & GB are resolved.

-2. To address the impact of lost teaching and learning time caused by Covid-19 and ensure that all children have the opportunities to continue to be successful on their individual learning journeys.
+Key to Learning 2.
+To address the impact of lost teaching and learning time caused by Covid-19 and ensure that all children have the opportunities to continue to be successful on their individual learning journeys.
 SDP / Recovery Curriculum Target 2020-21 See Catch Up Premium Funding allocation and action plan Led by: SLT Implemented by: All staff Monitored by: SLT & GB End of academic year 2020- 21 Evidence of progress has been made by all children.
 See FFT data and books.
 Pupil voice 3.
 To continue to develop a broad and balanced curriculum that is accessible for all.
 See SDP See monitoring deep dive activities Led by: Nicola Jordan Implemented by: All staff Monitored by: SLT & GB 2021 - 2022 Pupil voice shows that all children can access learning across the curriculum.
 Book looks

-4. To raise attainment in reading, writing and maths for specific, identified groups and individual children.
+Key to Learning June 4.
+To raise attainment in reading, writing and maths for specific, identified groups and individual children.
 Analysis of data 2019 shows that there is a gap in attainment for pupils with SEND and FSM.
 See Pupil Premium Policy / Funding report.
 Led by: SLT Implemented by: SENDCO / PP Champion + all staff Monitored by: SLT & GB End of academic year 2019- 20 then on-going See improved progress for these cohorts of children.
-Attainment gaps are reduced and evidence of progress can be seen. e.g. standardised scores and books. --- -- --- --
+Attainment gaps are reduced and evidence of progress can be seen. e.g. standardised scores and books.